cerb/cerb.github.io/recipes/slack/slash-commands.md

 You could modify the behavior we created to do anything that Virtual Attendants are capable of (which is a lot): add events to calendars, create reminders, add tasks, report about Cerb metrics, trigger webhooks in other services, post to social media, etc.

-You could create a custom fieldset on workers to store their Slack user name, and the Virtual Attendant can use that field to look up their worker record when they send messages.
+You could create a custom fieldset on workers to store their Slack user name, and the Virtual Attendant can use that field to look up a message sender's worker record.
 The bot can then personalize its actions to use their calendar, their tasks, and so on.

 You could use our [Wit.ai](/integrations/wit-ai) integration examples to support natural language in your Slack bot.
 Wit.ai converts freeform text into _"intents"_.
-For instance, instead of only supporting the _"hi"_ command, your bot could learn the various ways people _intend_ to **say_hello**: _hi, hello, what's up?, how are you?, hola, allo, yo, hey, etc_.
+For instance, instead of only supporting the _"hi"_ command, your bot could learn the various ways people _intend_ to **say\_hello**: _hi, hello, what's up?, how are you?, hola, allo, yo, hey, etc_.

 ## References

 [^webhook]: <https://en.wikipedia.org/wiki/Webhook>
 [^http-post]: <https://en.wikipedia.org/wiki/POST_(HTTP)>